-When I arrived just to the west of the Colorado River on the border of Nevada and Arizona I was flying along the river as this beautiful line of clouds began to take form over the First Nations Hualapai Reservation that straddles the western side of the Grand Canyon near Grasshopper Junction, Arizona.
+When I arrived just to the west of the Colorado River on the border of Nevada and Arizona along the river. this beautiful line of clouds began to take form over the First Nations Hualapai Reservation that straddles the western side of the Grand Canyon near Grasshopper Junction, Arizona.

 In this second image, the alpenglow effect is becoming more pronounced and dramatic along the surface of the Mojave Desert floor.
 The shadows from the Eldorado Mountains behind me to the west are more dramatic and are covering much more area as the sun dips lower towards the horizon on the other side of the mountain range.